-Some years ago on an NLP training, I was running a class for Swedish Students and was delivering information about metaphors.
+Some years ago on an NLP training, I was running a class for Swedish Students and was delivering information about metaphors in NLP.

 At one point, I was asked by a female student, “what exactly is a metaphor?”
 I answered that it was just like a story but has very influential pieces to it.
 “Why don’t you just call it a story then?” was the retort I got back.